kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 parent: Data import
 ---

-# Data Import From CSV Files
+# Data Import from CSV Files
 You can load the initial versions of your node and rel tables from CSV files using the `COPY FROM` command.
 You should use CSV loading if you are ingesting large databases.
 `COPY FROM` commands can be used when your tables are completely empty.